colmhiggs11/ProandS_Project/README.md

 ---
 #### Count
-All values clearly show that measuremts were taken on 50 flowers in each of the three species.
+All values clearly show that measurements were taken on 50 flowers in each of the three species.

 ---
 #### Mean